Haivision/srt/docs/statistics.md

 The total number of "too late to send" packets dropped by the sender (refer to `SRTO_TLPKTDROP` in [API.md](API.md)).
 Available for sender.

-Packets may be dropped conditionally, when the `SRTO_TSBPDMODE` and `SRTO_TLPKTDROP` options are set to true.
+Packets may be dropped conditionally when the `SRTO_TSBPDMODE` and `SRTO_TLPKTDROP` options are enabled.

 The total delay before TLPKTDROP mechanism is triggered consists of the `SRTO_PEERLATENCY`, plus `SRTO_SNDDROPDELAY`, plus 2 * the ACK interval (default ACK interval is 10 ms).
 The delay used is the timespan between the very first packet and the latest packet in the sender's buffer.